RagtagOpen/cta-aggregator/README.md

  * Should Events endpoint reveal upcoming events by deafult?

 ### To Do
-* Events: filter by upcoming events
-* Events: filter by event_type
 * Provide contact and location in event payload?
 * Allow for creation of relationships when Event is created?